How many treatments will I need?

 Will my insurance cover the treatments?

-Some extended insurances in Canada do cover the Computerized Allergy Testing and Treatments.
+Some extended insurances in Canada do cover the Computerized Testing and Treatments.
 Ask your health insurance provider.
 A proper receipt will be provided and the patient is responsible for submitting it for possible reimbursement.

 At what age can my child be tested on the computer?